 Here, defendant lacks the requisite knowledge of how much marijuana is required to treat his patients' conditions-and even his own condition.
-He presented no evidence regarding how often and how much marijuana he required to treat his pain.
+He presented no evidence regarding how much marijuana he required to treat his pain and how often it should be treated.
 And he testified that he did not know how much marijuana his patients required to treat their conditions.
-Defendant thus failed to satisfy the second element of the §8 affirmative defense.
+Defendant thus failed to satisfy the second element of the § 8 affirmative defense.
 Accordingly, again the trial court properly held that defendant did not create a question of fact on this issue.